projectsesame/sesame/site/content/docs/v1.18.3/config/upstream-tls.md

 ## Envoy Client Certificate

-Contour can be configured with a `namespace/name` in the [Contour configuration file][3] of a Kubernetes secret which Envoy uses as a client certificate when upstream TLS is configured for the backend.
+Sesame can be configured with a `namespace/name` in the [Sesame configuration file][3] of a Kubernetes secret which Envoy uses as a client certificate when upstream TLS is configured for the backend.
 Envoy will send the certificate during TLS handshake when the backend applications request the client to present its certificate.
 Backend applications can validate the certificate to ensure that the connection is coming from Envoy.

 [1]: annotations.md
-[2]: api/#projectcontour.io/v1.Service
+[2]: api/#projectsesame.io/v1.Service
 [3]: ../configuration#fallback-certificate
 [4]: tls-delegation.md